Angular and Docker

 Run docker login to log into your account, then use the jib task to build and deploy your image.

-./gradlew jib -Pprod
+./gradlew jib -Pprodshell

 Isn’t it cool how Jib makes it so you don’t need a Dockerfile?